francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 state on the network (see {{sec-coding-and-congestion}}).

-# Coding channel and congestion control
+# Coding and congestion control
 {: #sec-coding-and-congestion}

-The coding and network channels being unrelated, receiving symbols through the coding channel MUST NOT be used to infer any congestion state on the network channel.
-More specifically, receiving a symbol through the coding channel MUST NOT be used to hide the network loss event of the corresponding packet to the congestion control, applying Recommandation 1 of {{RFC9265}}.
+The fact of successfully recovering symbols SHOULD NOT be used to infer any congestion state on the network.
+More specifically, the recovery a of a symbol through FEC decoding SHOULD NOT be used to hide the network loss event of the corresponding packet to the congestion control, applying Recommandation 1 of {{RFC9265}}.